CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 Tiles in a level are indexed by applying the [Morton/Z-order](https://en.wikipedia.org/wiki/Z-order_curve) curve to the grid at that level.
 Using the Morton order serves three primary purposes:

-- increasing spatial locality of reference: Tiles that are close to each in other in space will be located close to each other on the file system.
+- Increasing spatial locality of reference: Tiles that are close to each in other in space will be located close to each other on the file system.
-- efficient tile location decomposition: The Morton order allows efficient encoding and decoding of locations of a tile in the level grid to it's location in the availability bitstream
+- Efficient tile location decomposition: The Morton order allows efficient encoding and decoding of locations of a tile in the level grid to its location in the availability bitstream
-- efficent traversal: The binary representation of tile locations in the grid allow for easy traversal of the tileset.
+- Efficient traversal: The binary representation of tile locations in the grid allow for easy traversal of the tileset.

 #### Location on disk

-Tiles are located in the file system according to their position in the tileset heirarchy.
-For example, in a tilset using the quadtree tiling scheme, the 3rd tile at Level 2, which is a child of the 1st tile at Level 1, will be located at `0/1/3`.
+Tiles are located in the file system according to their position in the tileset hierarchy.
+For example, in a tileset using the quadtree tiling scheme, the 3rd tile at Level 2, which is a child of the 1st tile at Level 1, will be located at `0/1/3`.

 ### Tile States

 Information about the state of each tile in the tileset is present in 2 categories.
-The first category is related to **structure** of the spatial heirarchy of the tileset, and if/how a tile subdivides into external tilesets.
+The first category is related to **structure** of the spatial hierarchy of the tileset, and if/how a tile subdivides into external tilesets.
 The second category is related to **availability**, of content and metadata, for each tile.

 State information for the tileset is stored in the following bitstreams: